 Most of the time, the best way to secure a credit limit increase is to ask for one.
 With American Express, you can request a credit limit increase by calling American Express customer service or through your online account management page.

 Wait it out

-You can also wait to see if your credit limit will increase automatically over time.
-Generally speaking, most card issuers will consider increasing your limit once you have exhibited a certain level of responsible credit use, such as paying your credit card bill early or on time for six or 12 months.
+You can also wait to see if your credit limit increases automatically over time.
+Most card issuers will consider increasing your limit once you have demonstrated a history of responsible credit use, such as paying your credit card bill early or on time for six to 12 months.

 Apply for a new Amex credit card

 If you want more credit from American Express, you should also consider applying for another Amex rewards credit card.
 This option can help you secure additional credit, and the best credit cards also come with welcome bonuses and ongoing credit card rewards.
 If you don’t qualify for a new Amex card, you may also want to check out credit cards for fair credit.